RunestoneInteractive/httlads/_sources/Happiness/correlationMatrix.rst

           For j in "EFGHIJKL":
               print("correlate column ", i, " with column ", j)

-   3. The aptly named INDEX function is wwhat allows us to do this by writing one clever function and then copying and pasting it to fill out our matrix.
+   3. The aptly named INDEX function is what allows us to do this by writing one clever function and then copying and pasting it to fill out our matrix.

 #.
 It may take a bit of experimentation to get the indexes and the $ correct but you will eventually end up with a matrix where the diagonal is 1.
 This is a good indicator that you have things right.
 This \ |LINK2|\  may also be useful for getting this right.